Future Planning: Supported Decision Making, Guardianship and Alternatives

 Guardianship and Alternatives to Guardianship

 A guardian is a person appointed by the court who is responsible for the personal affairs of an incapacitated person.
-Guardianship removes all rights an individual has.
+Full guardianship removes all rights an individual has.
 The individual loses the right to vote, the right to get married, the right to sign contracts, the right to make medical decisions and the right to rent an apartment.
 It is very important to consider and examine what you want to expect if you or an agency becomes a guardian.
 The Arc of Virginia encourages exploring least restrictive alternatives first, prior to implementing full guardianship.
-There are alternatives to Guardianship that support the individual to make choices and live the life that they choose that meets their needs.
+There are alternatives to guardianship that support the individual to make choices and live the life that they choose that meets their needs.

 Why look to alternatives to Guardianship?